-Code Section Code Requirement Summary of Action Taken Documentation (Attached after this Table) Water Code Section 10620 Notify any city or county within which the supplier provides water supplies that the urban water supplier will be reviewing the plan and considering amendments or changes.
-January 29, February 8 and March 12, 2021: Sent notification letters via email to City agencies, wholesale customers of the SFPUC Regional Water System, suburban retail customers (e.g., SFO), large regional water agencies (e.g., EBMUD), Bay Area Water Supply Conservation Agency (BAWSCA), and a larger distribution list of parties known by the SFPUC to be interested in water resources planning issues.
-April 5, 2021: Sent emails to all parties listed above regarding the availability of the Draft 2020 UWMP.
-Example of 2/08/21 letter sent via email (same letter sent via email on 03/08/21 to additional recipients) Example of 4/05/21 email Recipient list Water Code Section 10642 Encourage the active involvement of diverse social, cultural, and economic elements of the population within the service area prior to and during the preparation of the plan.
+Code Section Code Requirement Summary of Action Taken Documentation (Attached after this Table) Water Code Section 10620 Notify any city or county within which the supplier provides water supplies that the urban water supplier will be reviewing the plan and considering amendments or changes. ✓ January 29, February 8 and March 12, 2021: Sent notification letters via email to City agencies, wholesale customers of the SFPUC Regional Water System, suburban retail customers (e.g., SFO), large regional water agencies (e.g., EBMUD), Bay Area Water Supply Conservation Agency (BAWSCA), and a larger distribution list of parties known by the SFPUC to be interested in water resources planning issues.
+Example of 2/08/21 letter sent via email Example of 03/12/2021 letter sent via email Recipient list Water Code Section 10642 Encourage the active involvement of diverse social, cultural, and economic elements of the population within the service area prior to and during the preparation of the plan.
 February 8 and March 12, 2021: Sent emails to a larger distribution list of parties known by the SFPUC to be interested in water resources planning issues.
-April 5, 2021: Will post the Draft 2020 UWMP on the SFPUC website at www.sfpuc.org March 29 and April 5, 2021: Posted advertisement in local community newspaper(s) regarding the availability of the Draft 2020 UWMP, as well as the time and location of the public hearing.
-Example of 2/08/21 letter sent via email (same letter sent via email on 03/12/21 to additional recipients) Declaration of publication of San Francisco Chronicle and copy of advertisement Water Code Section 10642 Prior to the required hearing, publish the notice of time and place of hearing within the jurisdiction of the supplier pursuant to Section 6066 of the Government Code. ✓ March 29 and April 5, 2021: Posted Notification of Public Hearing in local community newspaper meeting requirement of Section 6066 of the Government Code.
-Declaration of publication in San Francisco Chronicle and copy of advertisement Water Code Section 10642 Prior to the required hearing, provide notice of time and place of hearing to any city of county within which the supplier provides water. ✓ February 8 and March 12, 2021: Provided notification of public hearing, including time and place of the hearing, in the same notification letter regarding the preparation of the 2020 UWMP Update.
+Currents hardcopy newsletter included with the March/April 2021 bill April 5, 2021: Posted the Draft 2020 UWMP on the SFPUC website at www.sfpuc.org March 29 and April 5, 2021: Posted advertisement in local community newspaper(s) regarding the availability of the Draft 2020 UWMP, as well as the time and location of the public hearing.
+Example of 2/08/21 letter sent via email (same letter sent via email on 03/12/21 to additional recipients) Declaration of publication of San Francisco Chronicle and copy of advertisement Copy of Currents newsletter included into customers' hard copy bills in March/April 2021 Water Code Section 10642 Prior to the required hearing, publish the notice of time and place of hearing within the jurisdiction of the supplier pursuant to Section 6066 of the Government Code. ✓ March 29 and April 5, 2021: Posted Notification of Public Hearing in local community newspaper meeting requirement of Section 6066 of the Government Code.
+Declaration of publication in San Francisco Chronicle and copy of advertisement Water Code Section 10642 Prior to the required hearing, provide notice of time and place of hearing to any city of county within which the supplier provides water.
+February 8, March 12, April 5, 2021: Provided notification of public hearing, including time and place of the hearing, in the same notification letter regarding the preparation of the 2020 UWMP Update.
 Example of 2/08/21 letter sent via email (same letter sent via email on 03/12/21 to additional recipients) Recipient list (same as recipient list listed earlier)